 Of 1113 samples sent for analysis, 1019 (91.6%) were successfully genotyped; these were from 96 different sites and 333 site-sessions.
 Genotyping identified 43 different individuals (26 males, 17 females).
 Individual bears were detected up to 132 times each, at 1–22 different hair traps, and up to 32 times in a single sampling session; 14 different bears were identified in session 1, and 21–28 different bears were identified in subsequent sessions, possibly suggesting that some individuals learned the location of the traps.
 Sex ratio of individuals visiting hair traps was skewed to males in all sampling sessions and did not vary through time (χ2=0.96, df=5, P=0.97).
 We found that 46.7% of individuals that left hair at a given trap during a sampling session were detected just once at that site-session, whereas 25.8% of individuals that left hair at a given trap during a sampling session were detected three or more times (up to 11) at that site-session (Fig. 3).

 Of the four models investigated in this study, a model incorporating both a trap-specific behavior covariate (bk) and a non-linear time covariate (t) performed best on the empirical data set (Table 2).
-Models excluding bk in particular performed poorly relative to those which included it.
+Models excluding bk, in particular, performed poorly relative to those which included it.